 Company data security can be at risk when remote workers use their work laptops for personal purposes.
 Cybercriminals can launch phishing attacks against personal email addresses, providing access to a corporate network when opened on a work laptop.

-One of the important steps companies can take to ensure data security is the regular use a cybersecurity audit checklist.
-No matter the size of the company, there are laptop management common pitfalls such as:
+One of the important steps companies can take to ensure data security is the regular use of a cybersecurity audit checklist.
+No matter the size of the company, there are always common pitfalls in laptop management, such as:

 - Compliance issues